tmpfs/rlx/lib/rlx.md

 * `error: error`: Set log level to `error`.
 * `warn: warn`: Set log level to `warning`.
 * `none: none`: Set log level to `none`.

+### Restart

+#### Description

+Upon success (202 status code) by default this command will poll the server waiting for it to become available again.
+You can control this behaviour in the `restart` section of an rc file.

+* `poll`: Boolean indicating whether polling is enabled, default is `true`.
+* `interval`: Integer milliseconds between poll attempts, default is `2000`.
+* `max`: Integer indicating the maximum number of retry attempts, default is `10`.